Piercing the Corporate Veil – Taking the Business Owner’s Assets

-The purpose of this Corporate Veil is to protect the investors, owners and officers from losing their ‘personal’ assets if something goes wrong in the business.
+The purpose of this Corporate Veil is to protect the investors, owners and officers from losing their ‘personal’ assets.
+Corporate Veil protects them if something goes wrong in the business.
 However, there are limits to this protection.
-In fact, under some circumstances, you may have heard of a creditor piercing the “corporate veil” and reaching the assets of the business owner.
+In fact, you may have heard of a creditor piercing the “corporate veil” and reaching the assets of the business owner.

-While the law may differ slightly from state to state, the five (5) most common ways in which a business owner can lose the protection of the corporate veil are as follows.
+The law may differ slightly from state to state.
+Still, the five (5) most common ways in which a business owner can lose the protection of the corporate veil are as follows.

-The above examples are instances wherein the corporate veil will likely provide you NO PROTECTION whatsoever and a creditor can come after your personal assets.
+The above examples are instances wherein the corporate veil will likely provide you NO PROTECTION whatsoever.
+A creditor can come after your personal assets because of the piercing of the corporate veil.
 Of course, these laws and standards will vary from state to state, but you get the point.
-Act responsibly in the performance of your duties as an owner and officer of the company and you’ll go a long way in protecting yourself from a creditor claiming ‘negligence’.
+Act responsibly in the performance of your duties as an owner and officer of the company.
+You’ll go a long way in protecting yourself from a creditor claiming ‘negligence’.

 HOW TO AVOID IT: Hold annual meetings and prepare annual minutes outlining significant events or decisions made by the entity.
 Don’t pay for personal expenses with your business assets.

 3. Inadequate Capitalization at the Time of Formation–

 This occurs when the entity is inadequately capitalized so that at the time of formation there are not enough funds to reasonably cover prospective liabilities.
 This also can happen when a business owner proactively incurs a debt or liability for the entity without providing enough capital to pay for the liability.
 The business owner cannot rely on the protection of the corporate veil as a way to avoid payment for the liability.

 HOW TO AVOID IT: Don’t proactively incur liabilities for the company which it cannot reasonably re-pay.

 4. Confusing your Customer or Vendor-